michaelchadwick/codana.me/_posts/2015-10-01-gem-warrior-part-3-of-3-gemcutting-101.md

 #### Naming and Markov Chains

-The game generates a new for you when you begin.
-At first I was just choosing random letters from the alphabet to create a new, unique name.
+The game generates a new name for you when you begin.
+At first I was just choosing random letters from the alphabet to create a novel, unique name.
 It's lazy, but got the job done.
-Later, I learned about how you can use sample name data and a [markov chain](https://en.wikipedia.org/wiki/Markov_chain) algorithm to generate new, unique names that actually share the characteristics of the name in your sample data.
+Later, I learned about how you can use sample name data and a [markov chain](https://en.wikipedia.org/wiki/Markov_chain) algorithm to generate unique noms de plume that actually share the characteristics of the names in your sample data.
 Big props goes out to [donjon's RPG Tools](https://donjon.bin.sh/)'s page, which included, among many other fascinating tools, source code for a [Javascript implementation](https://donjon.bin.sh/code/name/) of this process, which I painstakingly [translated to Ruby](https://github.com/michaelchadwick/gemwarrior/blob/master/lib/gemwarrior/misc/name_generator.rb).
 In the end, all that hard work just makes the "random" names chosen a lot less random, but I think it was worth it!

 #### Wordnik Word Generator